 One of the biggest reasons I became a cyclist was due to back pain I experienced as a runner.
 It became so severe that I eventually had surgery.
 I made a full recovery, but kissed my running shoes goodbye and bought a good bike.
-I made that change to protect my back – yet I’ve still been doing crunches for years, in the happy belief that they will develop my abdominals, giving me a wonderfully strong core.
+I made that change to protect my back.
+But I continued doing crunches for years, in the happy belief that they would develop my abdominals, giving me a wonderfully strong core.
 I have since learned that I was wrong.
 Here is the correct way for cyclists to develop a really strong core.

-BUT the core is NOT just the abdominals!
+The core muscles are NOT just the abdominals!
 In fact, the core is a whole lot of muscles in the middle of your body, as you can see from these pictures.
 Basically, core muscles are all of the abdominals, plus all of the muscles that attach to the spine and the pelvis.

 Apparently, I am not alone in over-exercising the abdominals, while pretty much ignoring all the other core muscles.

 The Trouble with Crunches when Cyclists Do Them

 In fact, it turns out that with most people, the abs are much like the biceps – over-rated and over-exercised.
 The major movement that abs perform is to shorten the distance between the pelvis and the rib cage – which is basically what happens when you do crunches.
 Over and over and over again.

 The trouble is that cyclists – especially those who ride road bikes – are crunching most of the time, if you think about it (as they bend forward over the handlebars).
 So those abs are already very powerful.
 If you then add a hard-core regime of ab crunches into the mix, you can develop Olympian-strength abs.